gingerbeardman/gingerbeardman.github.io/_posts/2022-05-05-one-click-restore-of-the-most-recent-time-machine-backup-of-a-file.md

 ---

 Often I want to restore the latest version of a file from Time Machine, but using the Time Machine interface to do so is awkward and slow.
-So I came up with my own solution that can be trigger from the context menu of any file.
+So I came up with my own solution that can be triggered from the Finder context menu of any file.

 ## Requirements